MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-get-information.md

 :::image type="content" source="media/copilot-opportunity-summary-widget.png" alt-text="Screenshot of a Copilot opportunity summary widget.":::

-If the opportunity summary widget isn't displayed in the **Opportunity** form, contact your administrator to enable.
+If you don't see the opportunity summary widget in the **Opportunity** form, contact your administrator to enable it.
 More information: [Opportunity summary widget](enable-setup-copilot.md#admin-opportunity-summary-widget).

 ## Summarize a lead